craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 All products have either a quality or a required "mastery" of the skills of alchemy – these follow the [[#Grades]] scale.
 Time of production varies with Grade as well.

 ## Liquids
+### Non-Potion, Non-Oil Liquids
+#### "Biblical" / Elven Wine
+Wine processed by some alchemical process that hydrates like water and inebriates like wine.

+#### Liquid Light
+Liquid light is as it sounds, a liquid form that emits bright light.
+While not *actually* light made liquid, it performs all the tasks that you could ask from a liquid version of light.

+See *light*

+#### Liquid Fear
+Liquid Fear invokes its namesake in those that nearby.
+When consumed, if one is bold enough to do such a thing, Liquid Fear is deadly.

+See *fear, dissident whispers*

+#### Liquid Joy
+Liquid Joy provides the opposite effects of Liquid Fear, invoking its namesake in those nearby.
+When consumed, the feeling is amplified.
+As one could imagine, this substance is quite addictive.

+See *charm person, enthrall*

+#### Liquid Calm
+Liquid Calm is a soldier's best friend.
+While it does not combat the physical affects of adrenaline, it does affect the mental ones, allowing oneself to remain calm under even the most extreme pressure.

+See *calm emotions*

 ### Potions
 #### Potion of Healing
 True Potions of healing are expensive, as their components are typically quite rare.
 A potion of Apprentice Quality heals for 2d4 + 4 when consumed.
 As the Grade of the created potion increases, so too does the effect, at a doubling rate.